OI-wiki/i18n/docs/basic/heap-sort.md

   // Calculate pointer of parent and child nodes. int parent = start;
   int child = parent * 2 + 1;
-  while (child <= end) {  // Only compare when child node is in given interval of subscript.
+  while (child <= end) {  // Only compare when child node is within given interval of subscript.
     // Firstly compare two child nodes and choose the greater. if (child + 1 <= end && arr[child] < arr[child + 1])
       child++;